rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/tree_search_options.png">
 </p>

 - **TEMPLATE DIRECTORY** The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\Templates` folder.
-As mentioned above, the templates were created in SE2024.
+Note, the templates were created in SE2024.
 They will only work if you're using that version or newer.
 - **DATA DIRECTORY** The spreadsheet contains the variables required for each size of each type of part.
 By default, it is stored in the `Preferences\Data` directory.
 - **MATERIAL TABLE** The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
 Copy it to your Solid Edge `Preferences\Materials` directory to make it available.
 If you decide to continue using the program, you would eventually want to reconcile material names, face styles, etc. with your own standards.
 - **OPTIONS**